Satisfactory Academic Progress Policy for Financial Aid Recipients

 - When calculating the maximum time frame for students enrolled in two degree program, the calculation will be based on 150% of the total credits needed to complete the longest of the two programs.

-- Students’ enrollment level is determined by the number of credits registered as of 4:30PM Friday of week one of each quarter.
+- Students’ enrollment level is determined by the number of credits registered as of 4:30PM Friday of week one of each term.

 - Federal Pell Grant, MSOE scholarships and MSOE grants are awarded for a maximum of six full-time years (18 full-time terms).

-- Wisconsin grant is awarded for a maximum of 5 years (15 quarters).
+- Wisconsin grant is awarded for a maximum of 5 years.